dask/dask/docs/source/worker.rst

 look like the following::

    Scheduler -> Alice:  Compute ``x <- add(1, 2)``!
-   Alice -> Scheudler:  I've computed x and am holding on to it!
+   Alice -> Scheduler:  I've computed x and am holding on to it!

    Scheduler -> Bob:    Compute ``y <- add(x, 10)``!
                         You will need x.
 Alice has x.